Marthaquinram/seattle-code-301n26/class-09/README.md

 1. What is refactoring?

 - it is the process of restructuring existing computer code changing the inner workings without changing its external behavior.
 Refactoring is intended to improve nonfunctional attributes of the software.
-- DRY
-- Our  `server.js` is getting pretty large!
-- Our functions are big and doing multiple tasks
-- Our code is unreadable
-- Every API that we add to our app, is just going to continue to add to these problems...

 1. What is DRY code?